bangnokia/filament-radio-card/readme.md

 # Filament Radio card Input

 This is a custom input for Filament form, instead of boring Radio buttons, you can display them with icons.
+The idea come from my product [ping2.me](https://ping2.me) for selecting the chat provider.

 ## Installation